kit-data-manager/webpage/_wap-server/documentation/installation.md

 # How to start

-On this page, installation and configuration of the Web Application Protocol Server are described.
+On this page, installation and configuration of the Web Annotation Protocol Server are described.
 All information you can find here are also available in the [source code repository at GitHub](https://github.com/kit-data-manager/wap-server/tree/master/howtos).

 ## Prerequisites